GabeScott/standard-works-vault/General Conference/1976 October - Principles of Welfare.md

 # Principles of Welfare

-*By Vaughn J. Featherstone - Of the First Quorum of the Seventy*
+By Elder Vaughn J. Featherstone - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1976 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1976/10/principles-of-welfare?lang=eng)

 I would be ungrateful this morning if I didn’t express my appreciation for walking in the shadow of two great and holy men, Bishop Brown and Bishop Peterson, and for letting you know that I have a personal witness that J. Richard Clarke is a suited companion for these great men.

 This morning I have the assignment from Bishop Brown to discuss employment responsibilities.
 Six months ago Bishop Peterson discussed employment.